gcanti/fp-ts/docs/modules/ReadonlyNonEmptyArray.ts.md

 ## matchLeft

-Break an array into its first element and remaining elements
+Break a `ReadonlyArray` into its first element and remaining elements.

 **Signature**